-Behind the development of Chapter Five "C" of the Law was the assessment that the foreign law affords proper protection to investors as a result of multiple “circles” of protection, mainly the quality of disclosure requirements, the quality of the foreign regulator, and market discipline.
+Behind the development of Chapter Five "C" of the Law was the assessment that the foreign law affords proper protection to investors based on multiple “circles” of protection provided by the foreign ecosystem: foreign disclosure and reporting requirements, foreign regulatory oversight and foreign market mechanisms.

 The Dual Listing arrangement also allows dual-listed companies to issue securities in TASE based on their foreign prospectus, based on an exemption that may be contingent upon certain conditions.

 For more information on how dual listing works, see our Guide for Dual-Listed Companies.